 1. List of issues

-14. This UN GTR brings together the harmonized test procedures with regard to on-board diagnostic requirements for the approval of vehicles in the scope of this UN GTR.
+14. This UN GTR brings together the harmonized test procedures with regard to on-board diagnostic requirements for the certification of vehicles in the scope of this UN GTR.
 The process to develop this UN GTR followed the methodology discussed in chapter C.2, where important issues discussed and addressed during the development were, among others:

 (a) Access to OBD; in particular access to vehicle security features